davidbelhamou/DE-test/README.md

 # How to run

 - git clone the repo
-- cd to mobileye-interview directory
+- cd to DE-test directory
 - run command python main.py